DD2480-Group-26/piqueserver-DD2480/report.md

 2. **Limitations:**
    Our tool is not dynamic and requires manual instrumentation for each function under test.
 3. **Consistency:**
    The results for the second function differ between our tool and `coverage.py`.
-They differ because
+They are not consistent with existing coverage tools.
+It is not consistent because Coverage.py counts every possible branch in the bytecode, including both outcomes of each condition and each sub-condition in compound expressions.
+In our manual instrumentation do we only consider branching due to if-statements and while-loops.
+Another thing is that our tool does not capture implicit branches

 ---